dsmsuite/dsmsuite.github.io/dsm_overview.md

 ![dsm definition](https://dsmsuite.github.io/assets/img/dsm_overview/dsm_1_definition.png "dsm definition")

 The figure above shows the same design in a DSM.
-*The DSM consists of a matrix with the same elements in the rows and columns.
+* The DSM consists of a matrix with the same elements in the rows and columns.
-*The hierarchy of packages and classes is visible on the left.
+* The hierarchy of packages and elements is visible on the left.
-*The relations between the elements are in the cells.
+* The relations between the elements are in the cells.

 That column 5 (P4) of row 16 (A2) is filled, for example, means that P4 is dependent on A2.
 This is in accordance with the UML diagram.